DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 We considered some changes that we did not implement.
 These included:

 - Giving the ESFA access to the service
-- Adding reasons why a claim was rejected
+- Adding reasons why we rejected a claim
 - Giving support users the ability to add notes to a claim

 ### Giving the ESFA access to the service

-Communication between the service and the ESFA is conducted via email and CSV files.
-This adds significant complexity to the service and requires sending links to or attaching CSV files to emails.
+We communicate with the ESFA via email.
+Typically, the emails contain links to files the ESFA can download.
+This communication style adds significant complexity to the service and requires sending links to or attaching CSV files to emails.
 However, this is how the ESFA requested the information to be received when we discussed the service with them.
 They are in the process of developing an API, but this has yet to be made live.

 To simplify the service, we could consider giving members of the ESFA direct access to it.
-This would allow them to download claim information and respond in service when a claim has a problem.
+This access would allow them to download claim information and respond in service when a claim has a problem.
 However, the ESFA has never requested this previously.

-### Adding reasons why a claim was rejected
+### Adding reasons why we rejected a claim

 A claim may be rejected by the ESFA for several reasons, for example:

 - the ESFA holds incorrect bank details
 - the school has closed

-In these situations, it may be important to relay the information to the school for future reference.
+In these situations, it may be essential to relay the information to the school for future reference.

 In Manage teacher training applications, we show structured reasons for rejection.
 Similarly, in Register trainee teachers, we show structured reasons for a trainee's withdrawal from their course.